plenoptic-org/plenoptic/docs/conceptual_intro.rst

 take a stimulus as input, perform some computations based on parameters, and return an output.
-In visual models (the focus of ``plenoptic``) the inputs are typically images and the outputs are some vector-valued abstract representation, which is used to predict neural activity or behavior of some kind.
+In visual models (the focus of ``plenoptic``) the inputs are typically images and the outputs are some vector-valued abstract representation, which are used to predict neural activity or behavior of some kind.

 .. _synthesis-schematic:
 .. figure:: images/model_sim-fit-infer.svg